crweiner/hacktoberfest-swag-list/README.md

 - **Swag**: T-shirt, stickers, water-bottle, hoodie and a surprise box
 - **Requirements**:
- - 1 valid PR - ToolJet stickers and T-shirt
+ - 1 valid PR for ToolJet stickers and T-shirt
- - 3 valid PRs - ToolJet stickers, T-shirt, water bottle
+ - 3 valid PRs for ToolJet stickers, T-shirt, water bottle
- - 4 valid PRs - ToolJet stickers, T-shirt, Hoodie, water bottle
+ - 4 valid PRs for ToolJet stickers, T-shirt, Hoodie, water bottle
 - **How to sign up**: One can directly contibute to their Hacktoberfest 2021 repsiotory.
 - **Issues**: [Hacktoberfest issues](https://github.com/ToolJet/ToolJet/blob/develop/CONTRIBUTING.md)
 - **Notes**: